The Alzheimer’s Association is here to help.

-We also maintain a variety of educational materials (brochures, videos, audiotapes and books) on topics related to Alzheimer’s disease and related disorders.
-These materials can be found in our library at our Dayton office which is open from 8:30 a.m. to 5:00 p.m.
-To learn more about our library, call us at 1.800.272.3900.
+We also maintain a variety of educational materials on topics related to Alzheimer’s disease and related disorders.
+To learn more about resources available, call us at 1.800.272.3900.

 You may also want to purchase these additional materials or check with your local library for the following resources: